- About us

 Welcome to the website of the Australian Embassy in Brussels.
 Our role is to promote Australia's relationships with Belgium, Luxembourg, the European Union, and NATO.
 The Embassy is open from 08.30am to 5:00pm weekdays, except public holidays.

-Foreign Affairs Minister will represent Australia ANZAC Day Commemorations in Belgium
+Foreign Affairs Minister represented Australia at ANZAC Day Commemorations in Belgium

-On 25 April 2015 Foreign Affairs Minister Julie Bishop will represent the Australian Government at ANZAC Day commemorations in Ypres, Belgium to highlight the importance Australia attaches to honouring sacrifices made on the Western Front during the First World War.
+On 25 April 2015 Foreign Affairs Minister Julie Bishop represented the Australian Government at ANZAC Day commemorations in Ypres, Belgium to highlight the importance Australia attaches to honouring sacrifices made on the Western Front during the First World War.
 Nearly 13,000 Australians lost their lives in Belgium during the First World War.
 In Ypres, from August to November 1917, Australia suffered 38,000 casualties – our most costly experience of war.
-Read more

 Anzac Day in Flanders 2015

-The Australian Embassy, in collaboration with local municipalities and the New Zealand Embassy, is again organising a program of commemorations in Belgium on ANZAC Day.
-The day's program starts at 6am with the Dawn Service at Buttes New British Cemetery, Polygon Wood.
-Services then follow at Tyne Cot Cemetery, the Menin Gate in Ieper/Ypres and Toronto Avenue Cemetery in Ploegsteert.
-There is also Australian participation during the nightly Last Post Association ceremonies at Menin Gate on the 24th and 25th April.
-Our Commemorations page contains more information including on What to expect and how to prepare and Traffic and access arrangements
+The Australian Embassy, in collaboration with local municipalities and the New Zealand Embassy, again organised a program of commemorations in Belgium on ANZAC Day.
+The day's program started at 6am with the Dawn Service at Buttes New British Cemetery, Polygon Wood.
+Services then followed at Tyne Cot Cemetery, the Menin Gate in Ieper/Ypres and Toronto Avenue Cemetery in Ploegsteert.
+There was also Australian participation during the nightly Last Post Association ceremonies at Menin Gate on the 24th and 25th April.

 Foreign Minister Bishop Meets with EU High Representative Federica Mogherini